JeffersonLab/clas12-mcgen/README.md

 # Requirements

-- C/C++ and Fortran should compile using gcc > 8.0
+- C/C++ and Fortran should compile using gcc > 8.0, and all python should be python3
 - An executable with the same name as the github repository name, installed at the top level directory
 - If shared libraries are needed, the build system should put them inside a top level "lib" directory
 - Required environment variables should be described in the repository's README.md
 - The generator output file name must be the same name as the exectuable + `.dat`.
 For example, the output of clasdis must be clasdis.dat
 - To specify the number of events, the option `--trig #` must be honored
 - The `--docker` argument is passed to all generators on the OSG and must be accepted.
 It can be ignored or used for setting conditions for OSG.
 - The `--seed #` option is passed to all generators on the OSG and must be accepted.
-It can be ignored or used to set the RNG seed in the generator.
+Its value is a RNG seed based on system clock with microsecond precision.
+It can be ignored or used to initialize your RNG.
 - If `--seed` is ignored, the generator is responsible for choosing unique random seeds, without preserving state between jobs, which can be done from a millisecond or better precision system clock.
 - A git tag to reference for including the generator as a submodule into this repository.
 Note [versions.json](versions.json) stores the current verisions for insertion into the data stream.